 - Previous conversations

 Maybe you share a common interest or know the same people from a previous or current job or location.
 Explore anything you can uncover that you can use to bond or facilitate the meeting.
 Again, don’t be a stalker!
 Keep super personal things and accounts like Facebook and Instagram out of it.
-They don’t need to know you saw the picture of them and their significant other frolicking on the beach in Aruba.
+They don’t need to know you saw the picture of them and their significant

 These new apps pull information from hundreds of thousands of public sources.
 The most important feature is that your one-pager can be personalized by connecting your social networks.
 Once added, they will tell you all the things your prospect and you share in common: whether it’s people, sports teams, or hobbies.
 Each social media account you connect makes your one-pagers more personal, and helps you be more effective at building rapport.